Geohashing/oHash/docs/iOS_versions.md

 iOS 17+.
 But that cuts out a good number of potential users.

 So if I'm not going to inisist on iOS 17, I might as well support all the way back to 14.
 There's nothing cool that I want to use that was new in 15 or 16.

+## And yet...

+But.
+This is a small project, written by one person, who has a day job and a family and other committments besides.
+So much as I'd like to, I simply can't spend the amount of time on oHash that it'd take to do all that I'd like it to do.

+And done is better than perfect.
+And if I make this project too big, it will never be done.

+So I'm going to just target iOS 17 in the first instance, until the app is actually working.
+After that, I can always go back and spend the time to make it compatable with iOS 15 & 16.

+If you're keen to see this app support iOS 15 or 16, *and* you're an experienced iOS developer with spare time to donate, then please contact me and I'll immediately reverse this decision.
+Until then, it's going to have to be iOS 17+ for now.